2284sui/cuddly-sniffle/content/authors/sham/index.md

 ---
 # Display name
 title: Shamiek Mangipudi
+weight: 5

 # Is this the primary user of the site?
 # superuser: true

 # Role/position
-role: Researcher in Cloud Security
+role: PhD student in Cloud Security

 # Organizations/Affiliations
 organizations: